With Gratitude (#114)

 A few years back, my family and I started implementing a practice that was recommended to me by a mentor of mine, Warren Rustand.
 His advice was, after your stay at a hotel had come to an end, leave a handwritten note thanking the person who cleaned your room along with a monetary tip.

-There are many reasons why this is a good thing to do, but four in particular are:
+There are many reasons why this is a good thing to do, but three in particular are:

 - It’s an act of gratitude.
 Practicing gratitude has numerous benefits for our health and state of mind.